wagenadl/notedeln/docs/source/whyeln.rst

   data does get compromised [#f1]_.

 Another important design feature is that entries automatically get locked (i.e., become immune to editing) after 24 hours [#f2]_.
-This design choice might be controversial, but it is an important feature for a lab
-notebook: it encourages (in fact, enforces), chronological note taking and discourages manipulating data post-hoc [#f3]_.
+This design choice might appear controversial, but it is an important feature for a lab notebook: it encourages (in fact, enforces), chronological note taking and preservation of history in experimental records [#f3]_  [#f4]_.

 NotedELN does not, at present, offer any facilities for multi-user collaboration.
 However, if used in conjunction with version control